IRFrench/SteamNews/README.md

 For this, you will need a web API token.
 You can create one here: https://steamcommunity.com/dev/apikey

 When you have this, you are mostly set up.
-Just add your user id, any appids you want ignored and any extra games you want news on.
+Once you have your steam ID in the configuration, you are good to go.

+From here you just need to add any configuration you would like for your news.
+- `removed` is a list of removed games, games you don't want news for.
+- `added` is a list of extra games you wanted added, like any games you don't own
+- `played_only` will only collect news for played games.
+Added games will work even if not played

 ### Start time